 - Transfer to a wire cooling rack and allow to cool completely before cutting into bars or squares.

 This recipe was adapted from these blueberry quinoa breakfast bars by Our Autism Diet.

-If you’d like to cook more with buckwheat here are some other recipes to inspire you:
+If you’d like to cook more with this unusual grain then here are some other recipes to inspire you:

 Sumac roasted peppers with buckwheat salad by Veggie Desserts

 Buckwheat salad with roasted vegetables by Searching for Spice